- Live Rates

 If you happen to come up with a large sum of money at some point in the future – whether it’s from a big tax refund, inheritance, lottery winnings, or a pay raise – you may want to put it towards the principal portion of your mortgage.
 But lenders typically charge in early prepayment penalty fee, if they allow them at all.
 Make sure to ask about these potential fees.

 At Sammamish Mortgage, we’ve been helping borrowers in Oregon, Washington, Colorado & Idaho get the mortgages they need to turn their dreams of homeownership into reality.
-With over 25 years of experience in the industry, we understand all the ins and outs of mortgages and would love to be of assistance to you.
+With nearly 30 years of experience in the industry, we understand all the ins and outs of mortgages and would love to be of assistance to you.
 We offer a wide variety of mortgage programs and tools with flexible qualification criteria.
 Please contact us today to get a rate quote or to apply for a mortgage in Oregon.